build-on-aws/content/tutorials/invoice-processing-textract-lambda-golang/index.md

 Once the stack creation is complete, you should have:

-- An `S3` bucket - Source bucket to upload images.
+- A `S3` bucket - Source bucket to upload images.
 - A Lambda function to process invoice images using Amazon Textract.
-- A `DyanmoDB` table to store the invoice data for each image.
+- A `DynamoDB` table to store the invoice data for each image.
 - And a few other components (like `IAM` roles etc.)

 You will also see the following output in the terminal (resource names will differ in your case) - these are the names of the `S3` buckets created by CDK: